 If you’re the sort of person who wants a bit more poke and can afford the extra fuel and tax bills, then there’s always the 650i with its 4.4 V8.
-And if that’s not enough, then you may want to wait for the 552bhp M6 Gran Coupe which is just around the corner…
+If that still isn’t enough, there is always the 552 horsepower M6…

 When compared with the shorter 6 Series on which it’s based, the Gran Coupe does look like good value for money.
-Though it will vary depending on the options and trim levels you go for, BMW states the Gran Coupe is about £1,800 more expensive than the equivalent two door Sixes, which isn’t too bad given you the extra practicality and ‘desirability’.
-It also comes with a decent amount of kit as standard, such as a 10.2 inch touchscreen, stop/start and dual-zone climate control.
+Though it will vary depending on the options and trim levels you go for, BMW states the Gran Coupe costs about £1,800 more than the equivalent two-door Six series, which isn’t too bad given you the extra practicality.
+It also comes with a decent amount of kit as standard, such as a 10.2-inch touchscreen, stop/start and dual-zone climate control.

 However, from other perspectives, the Bimmer does start to look a bit pricey.
-Most of the car’s rivals are noticeably cheaper – even the Porsche Panamera Diesel costs a wee bit less than the most basic Gran Coupe! – and, as with most German executive cars, ticking the option boxes can bring the sales figure to sky high levels.
-For example, one tester’s demonstrator, which was stuffed to the brim with optional extras, had a list price of over £90,000!
+Most of the car’s rivals are noticeably cheaper – even the Porsche Panamera Diesel costs a less than the most basic Gran Coupe.
+As with most German executive cars, ticking the option boxes can bring the sales figure to sky high levels, too.

 All in all, the BMW Gran Coupe is a very well sorted and desirable executive four-door.
 It looks great, has a fabulous range of engines, is surprisingly very good to drive and, unlike the normal 6 Series, can actually carry four people in comfort.

-It’s by no means the cheapest in its class, and the styling does bring with it some compromises regarding practicality – the equivalent 5 Series which it shares quite a lot with is more spacious and costs less to buy – but that doesn’t mean you should discount it entirely.
+The Gran Coupe has two close rivals in the shape of the Mercedes CLS and the Audi A7.
+Against those two, the BMW stacks up very well.
+However, the equivalent 5 Series – with which it shares many parts – is more spacious and costs less to buy.
+That doesn’t mean you should discount the Six entirely, though.
 On the contrary, it appears to be a very capable all-rounder, and is worth considering if you’re in the market for a ‘four door coupe’.